Why is exercise important?

 You should perform all of the stretching and range-of-motion movements on your own if you can, or with assistance of a physical therapy professional where needed.
 Your PT can train your caregiver in performing these stretches.
 It’s very important that you continue to move or have your limbs moved every day even if you’re too weak to do it on your own.
 When a caregiver is assisting you with the activities, continue to participate as fully as you can.

-Note: Everyday Life contains more information on how to do range-of-motion and stretching exercises.
+Note: Everyday Life with ALS contains more information on how to do range-of-motion and stretching exercises.

 Walking speed, duration and terrain may be easily varied to suit your ability and strength.
 Even small amounts — as little as five minutes — of walking can be beneficial to your quality of life.